-The recommended daily dose of vitamin C, according to the U.S. Food and Drug Administration (USDA), is 90 mg in adult men and 75 mg in adult women and should not exceed more than 2,000 mg.
+The recommended daily dose of vitamin C, according to the U.S. Department of Agriculture (USDA), is 90 mg in adult men and 75 mg in adult women and should not exceed more than 2,000 mg.
 While vitamin C can be taken in supplement form, it's also widely available in many fruits and vegetables.
 Remember that vitamin and mineral content varies in foods based on a host of factors, including soil content and growing conditions, so the amounts included here are estimates based on the USDA.
 These are the top seven sources, according to the USDA's food data charts:

 Guava is a vibrant, pink fruit native to Central and South America, as well as the Caribbean, often esteemed for its anti-inflammatory properties.
 Just 1 cup of guava contains about 375 mg of vitamin C, according to the USDA.